-- About 4 million adults in England (about 6% of the population) went swimming between May 2019 and 2020, which is a decrease of 644,000 participants from the previous year, according to Sport England's Active Lives Adult Survey May 2019/2020 report.
+- About 0.7 million adults in England participated in organized swimming between 2020 and 2021, which is a decline from 1.4 million the previous year, according to Sport England's Active Lives Adult Survey May 2020/2021 Report.

 - Swim instructors in England spent about 59,631 teaching hours giving children's lessons in December 2017, according to Swim England, the country's governing body for swimming.